Jean-Eudes-le-retour/Charlie-wrestling-controller/README.md

-# Bob wrestling controller
+# Charlie wrestling controller

-This controller beats Alice by walking forward and therefore having a higher coverage.
+Beats Bob by moving forwards and shoving him to the ground.